-This analysis examined the change in cotton gin energy consumption during the past 50 yr, a period of significant increase in labor productivity.
-The objective was to answer the questions: "Has replacing man-hours with machinery resulted in increased energy use," and, "Has cotton ginning's carbon footprint changed?"
+This analysis looked at the change in cotton gins energy consumption over the past fifty years, a period of significant increase in labor productivity.
+The objective was to answer the question, "Has replacing man-hours with machinery resulted in increased energy use?"